 But before you do any cutting, it’s important to determine if your plant flowers on new or old wood.

 Prune for Flowers on Old Wood

-Many varieties of macrophylla and H. quercifolia flower on old wood, typically the classic big leaf, lacecap, and mophead types.
+Many varieties of H. macrophylla and H. quercifolia flower on old wood, typically the classic big leaf, lacecap, and mophead types.